Toro Negro State Forest: Trail #8 ("Charco La Confesora")

-This trail is 0.54 mile long, it is a medium challenge trail, and leads to El Charco ("The Pond"), a natural swimming hole.
+This trail is 0.54 mi long, it is a medium challenge trail, and leads to El Charco ("The Pond"), a natural swimming hole.
 It is located north of the parking area, and starts at the end of Trail #7.
-After hiking north from the parking area on Trail #7 (Trail #7 is a 0.1 mile long paved road), and hiking by the camping area, Trail #7 comes to an end at the Doña Juana Creek.
+After hiking north from the parking area on Trail #7 (Trail #7 is a 0.1 mi long paved road), and hiking by the camping area, Trail #7 comes to an end at the Doña Juana Creek.
 There is a sign pointing West (Charco Confesora) near the picnic area next to the camping area that serves as a landmark.
 At this point hikers walk over a little bridge to cross the creek, where Trail #8 begins.
 The trail heads northwest along the creek (the creek is located to the left of the trail) and the trail is abundant with wild flowers.
 It is a downhill trail and a bit muddy.
 A section of the trail consists of concrete steps.
 At the end of the trail is Charco La Confesora, a natural "pool", with a waterfall as a backdrop. swimming is allowed at this charco.
 The return path is the same as the path to the charco as the trail terminates at the charco.